pifica2002/Mujeres/bootstrap/bootstrap-4.2.1/.github/CONTRIBUTING.md

 > `<url>` - a link to the reduced test case
 >
 > Any other information you want to share that is relevant to the issue being
 > reported.
-This might include the lines of code that you have identified as
+This might _includes the lines of code that you have identified as
 > causing the bug, and potential solutions (and your opinions on their
 > merits).